Ruby1993/Eron-Fraud-Detection-master/Project Summary.md

 variables.
 - THE TRAVEL AGENCY IN THE PARK: Not related to the person based on the name.

+#### Missing Value Issue

+In general, out of 146 person, most of people has no data in the loan_advances, director_fees, restricted_stock_deferred variables, which we could see below,

+ poi                          0.000000
+    salary                       0.349315
+    deferral_payments            0.732877
+    total_payments               0.143836
+    loan_advances                0.972603
+    bonus                        0.438356
+    restricted_stock_deferred    0.876712
+    deferred_income              0.664384
+    total_stock_value            0.136986
+    expenses                     0.349315
+    exercised_stock_options      0.301370
+    other                        0.363014
+    long_term_incentive          0.547945
+    restricted_stock             0.246575
+    director_fees                0.883562
+    to_messages                  0.410959
+    email_address                0.000000
+    from_poi_to_this_person      0.410959
+    from_messages                0.410959
+    from_this_person_to_poi      0.410959
+    shared_receipt_with_poi      0.410959

+ For the individuals, we could check how many variables each person miss in the dataset, and LOCKHART EUGENE E only has the poi label without any other avaliable variables.

+    LOCKHART EUGENE E                19
+    GRAMM WENDY L                    17
+    WROBEL BRUCE                     17
+    WODRASKA JOHN                    17
+    THE TRAVEL AGENCY IN THE PARK    17

 #### Feature selection process